mohitsriv/Notepad/_posts/2015-12-31-behind-the-blog-part-1-tech-overview.md

 # Next

 Overall, the resulting workflow is as simple as using GitHub Pages but with more CI and more hosting features.
-That said, I do miss being able to dynamically generate pages with a server side framework like ASP.NET or Node.js.
+That said, I do miss a bit being able to dynamically generate pages with a server side framework like ASP.NET or Node.js.

 In future posts, I'll detail each of the parts -- Jekyll, GitHub, Travis CI and Microsoft Azure App Service.